Code Inspection: Use preferred style of 'new' expression when created type is not evident

 new operator in your code, you can change the corresponding preferences.

-For more information, see Code Syntax Style: Object Creation ('new()' vs 'new T()')
+For more information, refer to Code Syntax Style: Object Creation ('new()' vs 'new T()')